gemc/home/_examples/basic/simple_flux.md

     filename: simple_flux
 ```

-Since `flux` is a per-event digitization, GEMC will produce one output file per thread.
+Because `flux` is a per-event digitization, GEMC will produce one output file per thread.
 For `ROOT` files, you can use `hadd` to merge the files.